kerstinlovisa/tea_ttalps_clone/README.md

 ```

 Keep in mind that if you modify parts for the framework itself, you will have to resolve conflicts when updating TEA.
+You can (and should!) modify README.md though - it will be ignored when pulling changes from upstream.

 ### Conda environment